mhoye/Bespoke_IO/README.md

     can log in and change this at your earliest convenience.

-At this point, you should be able to log into BeSDS as a web service, using the username "admin" and the passwords step 10 provided.
+At this point, you should be able to log into BeSDS as a web service, using the username "admin" and the password provided in step 10.

 On a personal note, I'd like to thank Mozilla and Seneca/CDOT for the